andreaorbase/CMSC-125_OSHang/README.md

   - [License](#license)

 ## Overview
+OSHang is a Hangman game where players guess words related to Operating System (OS) concepts.
+Designed to test knowledge on terms like "scheduling", "kernel", or "deadlock".
+The game features a hacking inspired aesthetic, immersive pixel art GUI, perfect for anyone wanting to review OS topics in an interactive way.

 ## Features
-📍 Splash Screen
+- Splash Screen
-📍 Music and Sound Effect
+- Music and Sound Effect
-📍 Keyboard Input Handling
+- Mouse Keyboard Input Handling
-📍 Scoring System
+- Scoring System
-📍 Hint System
+- Hint System

 ## Files and Directories